leonardcser/aoc/README.md

 # Advent of Code

-This repository contains my solutions for [Avent of Code](https://adventofcode.com).
+This repository contains my solutions for [Advent of Code](https://adventofcode.com).

 The respective years are found in the following branches: